cohenr/Turtle-Examples/README.md

 # Turtle-Examples
-Class Examples using Turtles and Worlds.
+Class examples using Turtles and Worlds.
 I put images in a sub-directory called mediasources